microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 Issuer:   CN=DigiCert Cloud Services CA-1, O=DigiCert Inc, C=US
 ```

-Results are written into log file [EndpointURLs.log](#endpoint-urls-log) in the subfolder "Collect" of the Logs folder.
+The results are written to log file [EndpointURLs.log](#endpoint-urls-log) in the subfolder "Collect" of the Logs folder.
 Additionally, an export of each certificate is saved in the "EndpointURLs" subfolder with the Endpoint URL as the file name and the [.ce_](#cer-files) file extension.

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>

 This parameter collects the labels and policy definitions (with detailled label actions and policy rules) from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide) by using the [Exchange Online PowerShell module](#exchange-online-module).

-Results are written in .xml files ([Labels.xml](#labels-and-policies-xml), [LabelsDetailedActions.xml](#labels-and-policies-xml), [LabelPolicies.xml](#labels-and-policies-xml) and [LabelRules.xml](#labels-and-policies-xml)) in the subfolder "Collect\LabelsAndPolicies" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.
+The results are written to the log files ([Labels.xml](#labels-and-policies-xml), [LabelsDetailedActions.xml](#labels-and-policies-xml), [LabelPolicies.xml](#labels-and-policies-xml) and [LabelRules.xml](#labels-and-policies-xml)) in the subfolder "Collect\LabelsAndPolicies" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.

 > [!TIP]
 > You can use the resulting .xml files to create exact copies of the label and policy settings for troubleshooting purposes, e.g. in test environments.